OliviaRodri/Kickstarter-analysis/README.md

 What are some limitations of this dataset?

-- The donation amount per doner is unknown, therefore using the average donation can be masking skewed distributions.
+- The donation amount per donor is unknown, therefore using the average donation can be masking skewed distributions.
 Knowing the donation amount per donor could provide insight into how to advertise the campaign.

 - There was no data on how the kickstarter was promoted.
 For example, through social media platform, email, mail, etc. This data would reveal which promoting method has had the highest level of success.